civicrm/org.civicrm.volunteer/README.md

 CiviVolunteer
 =============

-The CiviVolunteer extension provides tools for signing up, managing and tracking volunteers.
+The CiviVolunteer extension provides tools for signing up, managing, and tracking volunteers.
-The features for this release focus on volunteering at events, but the design creates a foundation for adding support for volunteering in a wide variety of situations.

 What Volunteers are Needed and When
 ===================================